Jan222333444/EasyContactForms/README.md

 2. If you want to use another database then H2 for development configure it here.

 3. Copy the ``dev.application.properties`` to ``application.properties``

+4. Run the Make target ``sslCertificate`` to generate selfsigned certificates for development

 ## Usage